jonbra/MBV-INFx410/2017-transcriptomics_exercise.md

 module load samtools/1.3.1 # needed to process files

 tophat -G genome_transcriptome/ML2.2.nogene.gff3 -p 8 --library-type fr-firststrand genome_transcriptome/Ml_genome trimmed_R1_file trimmed_R2_file &

+# run tophat without arguments to see what the different options means
 ```

-You should now have a file called `accepted_hits.bam` inside the `tophat_out` directory. .bam is a compressed version of the .sam format we met in the variant calling lecture. .sam files are often huge and are therefore usually compressed. `samtools` is a program designed to work on sam/bam files.
+You should now have a file called `accepted_hits.bam` inside the `tophat_out` directory.
+Remember that `.bam` is a compressed version of the `.sam` format we met in the variant calling lecture. `samtools` is a program designed to work on sam/bam files.
 Let's have a quick look at the mapping file:

 ```
 samtools view tophat_out/accepted_hits.bam | head